 - Work with people with disabilities for services like airports, and training for ASL interpreters.

-- Make life easier having a disability with eligibility and services available regardless of age.
+- Make life easier by having a disability with eligibility and services available regardless of age.

 - The federal government should put stuff in plain language in the forms and website and go look for more information on disability.

 - Affordable free Wi-Fi so people may access online services currently only offered online.

 - Create an office you can go to it in person, so you don’t have to go all over the place.

 - Operational funding for public transportation,

 - We should have a national bus service across Canada; it’s a shame we don’t have it.

 - Make it more affordable for people to go places and easier to get where they are going and better access, not having Greyhound and not having a national affordable bus service makes it hard for people to get anywhere, not just Calgary and Edmonton but smaller places like Okotoks and High River, (and not just during rush hour.